kenjennings/Melbourne-House-C64-Book1-For-Atari/README.md

 ---

 File naming...
-Still deciding what BASIC files to keep for presentation.
-There is a lot of flotsam in the file lists.
-Some of this would go away when I think up a standard.

 **PORTING**

 The text of the BASIC files have several versions.
 These are edited text that have not yet been entered into Atari BASIC.
-REMark and several other commands are presented in their abbreviated form (e.g. R. and PL. for REM and PLOT, etc.):
+REMark and several other commands are presented in their abbreviated form (e.g. R. and PL. for REM and PLOT, etc.) These are Work In Progress files to figure out what the code is doing, and determine the Atari equivalents...

 - The "commentary" file is the C64 BASIC program with each line commented, and followed by an explanation of what the line is doing, and then followed by the equivalent Atari commands if applicable.